 If drain lines clog or become partially blocked, the sink makes noises that range from gurgling to bubbling sounds.
 If the drain line is blocked, the water will drain very slowly.
 Also, all drains connected to the clogged drain line will drain slow.
 If your kitchen, bath and shower drains are very slow and make gurgling or glubbing sounds, the problem probably arises from your home's main drain lines, which also requires professional attention by a certified plumber.

+An air noise coming from your sink may indicate that it is clogged.
 A clogged sink will make a sucking sound or bubbling sounds as it drains.
 This problem is fairly easy to diagnose and fix.
 If your drain suddenly starts making odd sucking noises or gurgles loudly, and just that particular drain is slow, there is a clog or partial clog inside your drain trap.
 Unscrew the drain trap from the base of the sink and carefully remove it.
 Inspect the trap for a clog and clear away all debris before reconnecting the trap to the sink basin.

 If your drain makes a dripping sound or a sound like running water inside the pipes, the problem is a leak from one or more appliances or fixtures.
 When the appliance leaks, the water is dripping down into the drain line causing this sound.
 Repairing the fixture itself is the only way to stop the leak.
 Inspect all the appliances and their supply lines to find the offending fixture and replace it.